open-AIMS/reefscan_desktop_data_manager/readme.md

 `pylupdate5 reefscan.pro src/resources/eng-vi.ts`

 Install QT and use QT linguist to edit and release the file.
 That will create a .qm file

+Test in vietnamese by running mani.py with a command line parameter "viet"